haanmo/StreamSum_Stripe/README.md

 1) REST APIs using Node JS and Stripe.

 #### 2. Service APIs
-1) 127.0.0.1/purchase
-    1) make a payment
+1) 127.0.0.1/purchase: make a payment using Stripe

-2) 127.0.0.1/transfer
-    1) transfer funds from aStripe account to other Connected Stripe accounts.
+2) 127.0.0.1/transfer: transfer funds from aStripe account to other Connected Stripe accounts.

 #### 3. Temporal APIs for testing purposes
 1) 127.0.0.1/purchaseTest